clong/dl-docs/content/usage/badblood.md

 ## Description

-Badblood fills an Active Directory domain with thousands of objects such as users, computers, OUs, etc.
+BadBlood fills an Active Directory domain with thousands of objects such as users, computers, OUs, etc.

 ## Purpose

-Badblood allows the user to quickly populate a domain without having to manually add users, computers, etc.
+BadBlood allows the user to quickly populate a domain without having to manually add users, computers, etc.

 ## Configuration Details